Posted by Brent Wilson on 9/5/2016 to Fertilizing & Watering Tips

 Water deeply at planting time, making sure the root ball, and the surrounding soil, is moist all the way down to its base.
-Then, each day thereafter, check the soil moisture and only provide water if the root ball and surrounding soil has dried out somewhat or is just lightly damp.
-After several days of checking soil moisture you should establish how many days you can wait between waterings.
-Now you'll have a watering schedule.
-If there's a good soaking rain you can count this as a watering.
+Then, each day thereafter, check the soil moisture and only provide water if the top 2 inches of the soil has dried out.
+Eventually you'll get a general idea as to how often your tree might need water, but still always check soil moisture before watering.

 During the first growing season

-Note: If the leaves of your Japanese maple are browning on the tips, or wilting, this can be the effect of either dry or over-saturated soil.
+Note: If the leaves of your Japanese maple are browning around the edges or wilting, this can be the effect of either dry or over-saturated soil or from leach scorch after a long and hot summer.
 So, before watering, make sure to check soil moisture using the finger test or a moisture meter.
 If the soil is moist always hold off on watering.

-When well-established, which is usually a period of two years, Japanese maples won't require as much attention to soil moisture and watering.
-That said, in the absence of rainfall, and especially during the warm season, when trees are actively growing, even established Japanese maples may need supplemental water.
+Established Japanese maples won't require as much attention to checking soil moisture and watering.
+They have good drought tolerance and will rarely require when dormant during the winter months.
+That said, in the absence of rainfall, and especially during a warm season drought, even established Japanese maples may need supplemental irrigation.
 During a drought, wilting leaves are usually a sign that your tree could use a good deep soaking.
 To be on the safe side, always use the finger test or a moisture meter to check soil moisture before watering.

 Cool Season Watering

-Dormant Japanese maples won't require much if any supplemental water during the winter months, when trees are dormant and without leaves.
+Japanese maples won't require much if any supplemental water during the winter months, when they are dormant without leaves and not actively growing.
 Provide water only if necessary to keep the soil damp.
 Be extra careful not to overwater!

 At planting time you'll want to soak the root ball and surrounding soil in the planting area deeply after planting.
-Thereafter, check the soil moisture every few days until you've determined how many days or weeks go by until the soil has dried somewhat and water is needed.
-With sufficient rainfall you may not need to water trees again until the following spring or summer.
+Thereafter, check the soil moisture every few days until you've determined about how many days or weeks go by until the soil has dried somewhat and water is needed.
+With sufficient rainfall during the fall and winter months you may not need to water trees again until after new growth has emerged in spring.